relari-ai/continuous-eval/docs/src/content/docs/metrics/Generation/LLM-Based/llm_faithfulness.md

 **Classify faithfulness by whole answer**:

-`classify_by_statement = FALSE` where LLM is prompted to evaluate the whole Generated Answer and outputs a `boolean` judgement
+`classify_by_statement = FALSE` where LLM is prompted to evaluate the whole Generated Answer and outputs a judgement of 1.0 or 0.0

 $$
 \text{LLM-Based Faithfulness} =